 Here are several competent guides and original strategies (list of links)

-Customer Relationship Management system (CRM) is a core of lead nurturing.
+Customer Relationship Management system (CRM) is a core lead generation software.
 There plenty of resources and reviews on out-of-box & cloud solution.
 I’d just recommend to consider a custom CRM solution build specifically for your business, because it is often cheaper than to adapt existing solutions like Salesforce, Hubspot etc.

 To sum it up on lead generation

 Lead generation term is so diluted and therefore comes in so many forms.
 From business owner perspective I’d focus on turn-key solutions at first (outsourced lead generation) alongside with building such system in house.
 Both via trial and error method.

 What an exciting feeling to see leads converting into new customers and long lasting relationships.